Mike-Heneghan/Bouldering_Web_App/README.md

     <li>CRUD actions for the routes.</li>
     <li>Display the hardest climb achieved by a climber.</li>
     <li>Set a goal of difficulty level when achieved redirected to a congratulations page and prompted for a new goal.</li>
-    <li>Add a difficulty opinnion to a route when a climber has successfully compleyted it.</li>
+    <li>Add a difficulty opinnion to a route when a climber has successfully completed it for feedback to the bouldering gym        route setter.</li>
     <li>Display routes where climbers feel they are easier/harder than route setter intended.</li>
     <li>Add photographs of the routes which are an option to be shown in further details page?</li>
     <li>Add groups of climbers.</li>